 - this result must be obtained within two years after your visa approval

 Furthermore, the investment capital must be from a legal source.
-Accepted forms of investment include cash or cash equivalents, equipment, inventory, or tangible property.
+Accepted investment forms include cash or cash equivalents, equipment, inventory, or tangible property.
 In addition, immigrant investors cannot invest in non-commercial activities.
-Accepted commercial enterprises to which the applicant can invest include the following:
+Accepted commercial enterprises in which the applicant can invest include the following:

 - Sole proprietorships